lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

 commenced in many Communication Service Providers (CSPs).
 Practical challenges and pain points on this journey, which hinder progress towards the target expressed in the NGMN Cloud Native Manifesto, have been identified and are being felt.
-These hindering aspects are especially prominent in the CSPs which are already taking practical transformation steps and are trying to closely follow the vision described.
+These hindering aspects are especially prominent in the CSPs which are already taking practical transformation steps and are trying to follow the vision described closely.

-We, the group of CSPs gathered around Cloud Native Computing Foundation (CNCF)’s Cloud Native Network Function Working Group (CNF WG), live on the frontlines of this transformation and have gathered valuable experience in this regard.
+We, the group of CSPs gathered around Cloud Native Computing Foundation (CNCF)’s Cloud Native Network Function Working Group (CNF WG), live on the frontlines of this transformation and have gathered valuable experience.
 We firmly believe that to attain the envisioned outcome, the entire industry needs to work together to align around key strategic and operational principles.
 Besides building a sound understanding of what it would take for the transformation of CNFs to become cloud native, it's also important to emphasize the ecosystem that would support that evolution.

 The industry is still maturing and searching for the right formula to reach a cloud native operating model.
-CNF vendors have not been able to comply with the cloud native and openness requirements of CSPs yet, due to the fact that these requirements are not yet stable and still emerging; however, the reasons for this hesitance can be found in an aversion to giving up a lucrative professional services business model and control over vertical integration.
-This hesitance cannot override a CSP's need to evolve towards a cloud native architecture, largely based on 12-factors for
+CNF vendors have not been able to comply with the cloud native and openness requirements of CSPs yet, because these requirements are not yet stable and still emerging; however, the reasons for this hesitance can be found in an aversion to giving up a lucrative professional services business model and control over vertical integration.
+This hesitance cannot override a CSP's need to evolve toward a cloud native architecture, largely based on 12-factors for
 CNFs (see Annex 1 and Reference 5), that can be supported by changing existing commercial models that could greatly benefit CSPs and vendors alike to create a new win-win equilibrium.
 Vendors must provide open APIs, clear documentation, and cloud native architectures and implementations that empower CSPs with self-service capabilities in the cloud ecosystem.
-In order for the new model to work, vendors and CSPs must provide mutual SLAs: the CSP must guarantee a certain level of quality at the platform layer, while CNF vendors need to guarantee that the application will perform on the platform with SLAs that meet defined KPIs.
+For the new model to work, vendors and CSPs must provide mutual SLAs: the CSP must guarantee a certain level of quality at the platform layer, while CNF vendors need to guarantee that the application will perform on the platform with SLAs that meet defined KPIs.
 This will help drive agility and innovation, and reduce Opex costs within CSP.
 CNF vendors can monetize the value of openness to evolve business models that move away from closed solutions and professional services.

  As such, we want to highlight major challenges facing cloud native telco transformations today and formulate principles and requirements that will aid the industry in achieving alignment and overcoming obstacles.
 In this whitepaper, we are defining Kubernetes as the de-facto runtime environment for hosting the Cloud Native Network Functions (CNFs).
-We also use the term cloud-native infrastructure in broader context for the infrastructure that abstracts Infrastructure-as-a-Service (IaaS) layer, that has Kubernetes in its core with useful API abstractions on top of it as as well as auxiliary systems all as a framework that makes managing applications easier and promotes doing so in a cloud native way.
+We also use the term cloud-native infrastructure in a broader context for the infrastructure that abstracts the Infrastructure-as-a-Service (IaaS) layer, which has Kubernetes in its core with useful API abstractions on top of it as well as auxiliary systems all as a framework that makes managing applications easier and promotes doing so in a cloud native way.
 This is important because you are free to use Kubernetes (and other "cloud native" technologies) in a very uncloud-native way.
 Our longer-term goal, underlying this whitepaper, is for all layers of the environment to encompass the cloud native principles from infrastructure allocation + management, through the application workloads.
 A more in-depth analysis of these terms can be found in the book "Cloud Native Infrastructure" by Justin Garrison and Chris Nova.

 ## Challenges in Cloud Native Telco Transformation Today